 As you can see from the table above, the prizes at the 5th, 6th and 7th levels have fixed values.
 Higher levels pay a share of the prize fund, with the jackpot being worth 79.5%.
 You should note that the percentages shown represent the total amount paid to all lottery winners at their corresponding level.
 The Level 2 prize of 6% will therefore be divided between all players who successfully match 5 main numbers as well as the bonus number.

-How to Choose Where to Play Lotto Online
+How to Buy Lotto Tickets Online

 Buying a Lotto 6/49 ticket online is very easy, but you will first need to sign up for an account with a lottery operator that offers the game.
 Which lottery operator you sign up with will depend on which province you live in.